-With the involvement of an incredible effort, 61 hours of material were filmed from almost all possible angles and perspectives, including airplanes, airship, crane of the fire engine, moving cars.
-The amazing artistic intimacy of the individual shots who burst into the personal space of the participants of the Nazi Party Rally in Nuremberg remained unknown to the most of them.
-The process of editing of the Triumph of the Will took Leni Riefenstahl a full five months to complete the documentary.
-All the music was recorded within the studio in just three days with only a small part of the speech of Julius Streicher had to be re-recorded to complete the sound design.
+With the involvement of an incredible effort, 61 hours of material were filmed from almost all possible angles and perspectives, including airplanes, airships, cranes of the fire engine, and moving cars.
+The amazing artistic intimacy of the individual shots that burst into the personal space of the participants of the Nazi Party Rally in Nuremberg remained unknown to most of them.
+The process of editing the Triumph of the Will took Leni Riefenstahl a full five months to complete the documentary.
+All the music was recorded within the studio in just three days with only a small part of the speech of Julius Streicher having to be re-recorded to complete the sound design.

 PROLOGUE.
 The introduction of the film is the only example of a voice-over explanation of what is happening with the narrator’s participation.
 Inscriptions of the documentary narrative appear on the stone slab.

 A documentary film about the 1934 Party Congress

 Created on the Führer’s personal order.

 Movie by Leni Riefenstahl

 20 years since the beginning of World War

 16 years since the beginning of the sufferings of the German people